 How do I achieve optimal diversification?

-Well, there’s one asset that stands out among the rest, and that’s gold.
-As an asset that is isolated from stocks, the precious metal will safeguard your portfolio when the stock market tumbles.
-Gold is also inversely correlated with the dollar, meaning when the value of the dollar goes down, the value of gold rises.
-What better way to protect your wealth than to achieve optimal diversification by investing in gold, which has a proven record of countering the risks and threats to your long-term retirement goals?
+One asset that may offer diversification is gold.
+As an asset that is isolated from the dollar, the precious metal may provide adequate diversification in an event of financial uncertainty.
+Gold is also inversely correlated with the dollar, meaning when the value of the dollar goes down, the value of gold tends to rise.
+What better way to protect your wealth than to achieve optimal diversification by investing in gold, which has historically countered the risks and threats to your long-term investing goals?